mindfulness-at-the-computer/mindfulness-at-the-computer/README.md

 # Mindfulness at the Computer

-This file is written for nerds and developers, for an intro to the application please check out the [**application website**](https://sunyatazero.github.io/mindfulness-at-the-computer/)
+*This file is written for nerds and developers who want to contribute to the project, for an intro to the application please check out the [**application website**](https://sunyatazero.github.io/mindfulness-at-the-computer/)*

 <!-- TBD: If you are a user you can find the user guide here -->